anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/50-verify-replication.md

 ### Failure Detection, Leader Election and Leader Promotion

 Currently, there is no mechanism in place that detects a failing Primary.
-Theoretically there are two Secondaries which may be up to date with the failed Primary or they may lag a little behind resulting into a data loss of the replication lag's size.
+Theoretically there are two Secondaries which may be up-to-date with the failed Primary or they may lag a little behind resulting into a data loss of the replication lag's size.

-Detecting a failed Primary seems to be a simple task but as we are dealing with a distributed syste, sadly this is a non-trivial problem going back to the Byzantine General Problem [1].
-The health monitor should be fault tolerant itself which means that it should be spread equally across cluster nodes.
+Detecting a failed Primary seems to be a simple task but as we are dealing with a distributed system, sadly this is a non-trivial problem going back to the Byzantine General Problem [1].
+The health monitor should be fault-tolerant itself which means that it should be spread equally across cluster nodes.
 If the health manager itself is distributed it becomes hard to distinguish a failed Primary from a failed connection between a Secondary and the Primary.
 Especially in the case of network segmentation, applications may still have access to the Primary while a Secondary may think it's his time to take over leadership.
 There are algorithms solving leader election problem with a satisfying level of reliability.
 These so called [consensus algorithms](https://en.wikipedia.org/wiki/Consensus_algorithm) [2] can be rather complex.
 The most popular two algorithms include [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) [3] and [RAFT](https://en.wikipedia.org/wiki/Raft_(computer_science)) [4].

 ## Sources and Links
 1. https://en.wikipedia.org/wiki/Byzantine_fault